 These Are the Most Popular Engagement Ring Styles of 2019—and They're Refreshingly Classic

-From stones to settings and everything in between, these are the ring designs you'll be seeing in your social media feeds.
+From stones to settings and everything in between, these are the ring designs you'll be seeing in your social media feeds in 2019.

 While there will never be a shortage of fresh, new, and unique engagement ring trends every season, what we think of as timeless engagement ring styles are absolutely living up to their name, remaining high on the list of most popular ring designs.